 Buying stripping products, running additional loads of laundry and doing lengthy soaks to strip your diapers are costly both in time and money.
 If you can find the root cause you can usually adjust your routine to fix it, meaning that you won’t have to strip again, and you’ll avoid future rashes, smells, and leaks.

 Here’s a list of questions to answer, in order, to pinpoint the source of the problem:

-- Are you using petroleum (Vaseline) as a diaper cream?
+- Are you using petroleum (Vaseline) as a diaper cream on synthetic fabrics?
 Have you used zinc and didn’t scrub the stains away?
 Are you using detergent with fabric softeners, liquid fabric softener, or dryer sheets?
-Are you using homemade laundry soap, or a commercial laundry “soap” like Charlie’s Soap?
+Are you using homemade laundry soap or a commercial laundry “soap” like Charlie’s Soap?